-If you have gaps in employment, consider using a functional resume format.
+If you don’t want to explain your gap on your resume, or if you have several gaps, consider using a functional resume format.
 This will give you the opportunity to highlight your skills and qualifications, with the work experience listed at the bottom.

-Avoid adding information about hobbies or travel experiences.
-Yes, we know that you have activities you enjoy outside of the workplace.
+What’s more, you should also avoid adding information about hobbies or travel experiences.
+Everyone has activities they enjoy outside of the workplace.
 But when trying to sell yourself to an employer, what you do for fun has no bearing on the skills you’ll bring to the company.
 (Once you land the job and build relationships, you can talk about how you spend your weekends.)